ericniebler/stl2/review/2010808 Batavia review.md

 CC: phrasing of "primary template" is wrong [should be "not program-defined"].
 [Nope. "primary template" was, in fact, correct - restore the "instantiation of the primary template" wording throughout.]
 TS (offline): Missing "the *qualified-id*" in 2.2 [fixed]
 AM: Why not just always use `iterator_traits<I>`?
 Suggest a note. [added a note]

+[iterator.concept.writable]
+WB: Why italics in note in p5?
+CC: Because it came from the IS, of course.
+[Italics removed; and in the IS]
+AM: Why `const_cast` statements in p1?
+Please add a note.
+[Added a note]